All config is defined in the PredefinedConfig class. This ensures that you full type safety as you write your config.

 All of the individual properties are nullable.

-You will typically want to "pre-populate" your deployed application with predefined config, that the Adaptable Blotter will use when it runs.
+You will typically want to "pre-populate" your deployed application with predefined config, that AdapTable will use when it runs.

 It can be passed in either as pure JSON or as a url to a file which contains the JSON.

 Although you can construct all your config by hand, its often easier when building more "complex" items like Queries to create them in the GUI at design time and then copy and paste the resulting state into your config file.

 No Predefined Config is mandatory.
 If none is provided then AdapTable will work fully using the default properties.
 So only set config where you want to change a default or provide your AdapTable instance with your own collections of objects.